CARLOS SANDOVAL

 Commission: Ensemble Mosaik

 Antilegos 1: The performer's keyboard is split: the left hand draws from viola sounds, the right from electronics — two timbral worlds that don't resolve into a single instrument.
-The 4-lines staff along with for levels of detuning, gives the performance a wide pitch bandwidth.
-On the two screens behind him, the same performer appears mirrored, reading at speed from a teleprompter — fragments of Carl E. Seashore's In Search of Beauty in Music, a psychologist's attempt to measure and systematize beauty, alternating with invented phonetic sequences — AU-Au-Taka-neka iuuu — rhythmic but meaningless, read with the same conviction as the Seashore's text.
+The four-line staff, along with four levels of detuning, gives the performance a wide pitch bandwidth.
+On the two screens behind him, the same performer appears mirrored, reading at speed from a teleprompter — fragments of Carl E. Seashore's In Search of Beauty in Music, a psychologist's attempt to measure and systematize beauty, alternating with invented phonetic sequences — AU-Au / Taka-neka iuuu — rhythmic but meaningless, read with the same conviction as the Seashore.
 Occasionally he turns his head to listen to his other self.
 The live playing is simple, almost childlike.
-The video is an irritating magpai.
+The video is a magpie.

 Antilegos 1, as premiered in Donaueschingen